-Certified teachers who are interested in earning additional qualification to become a reading specialist are encouraged to attend “CU Become a Reading Specialist,” a virtual workshop slated for Monday, November 1, at 5:30 p.m. on Zoom.
+Certified teachers who are interested in earning additional qualification to become a reading specialist are encouraged to attend “CU Become a Reading Specialist,” a virtual workshop slated for Tuesday, November 15, at 5 p.m. on Zoom.
 This free, specialized information session, presented by the Cameron University Department of Education, will cover the admission standards and curriculum for earning a Masters of Education degree in Reading.

 Individuals who have successfully completed some college coursework but have not yet finished a degree program are encouraged to attend one of two virtual Reach Higher: Reconnect events hosted by Cameron University.
 The virtual sessions are designed to help working adults find the information and resources – including financial assistance opportunities – needed to complete a bachelor’s degree.
 Reach Higher: Reconnect is slated for Wednesday, October 26, at from 10 a.m. to 1 p.m. and Thursday, October 27, from 5 to 6 p.m.

 Cameron University’s Dr. John G. Morris, Professor of English, was named one of three recipients of the South Central Modern Language Association’s (SCMLA) Honorary Lifetime Membership Award at the organization’s annual meeting in Memphis, Tenn., on Friday, October 14.
 The award recognizes outstanding contributions to the organization over many years.

 The legendary Tommy Hooker will take the stage of the University Theatre at Cameron University during the annual Country/Jazz Fusion concert, joining the CU Jazz Ensemble and the Lawton Jazz Orchestra for a toe-tapping evening of dance hall music and jazz standards.
 The concert takes place on Tuesday, November 8, at 7:30 p.m.